riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs.md

 </template>
 {% endhighlight %}

 There's a decent amount going on here but it's fairly straight-forward.
-In our template we're using a data-id attribute to keep track of the id of the current animal record.
-We then use this in conjunction with the class on the div to grab the id in our javascript code.
-What is up with the ModalHelper line?
+In `animal.html` we're using a data-id attribute to keep track of the id of the current animal record.
+We then use this in conjunction with the class attribute to grab the id in `animal.js`.

+What's up with that `ModalHelper.openModalFor(animalId)` line?
 Well since there is now a little bit of logic involved in opening our modal, we're going to create a helper to centralize that functionality.

 #####Terminal
 {% highlight Bash %}